Are you lucky enough to have tickets to a concert at the Capitol Theatre in Port Chester?

 - Video systems

-All state-of-the-art, to make sure that the Capitol continues to experience a rock palace renaissance.
+All state-of-the-art, to make sure that the Capitol Theatre continues to experience a rock palace renaissance.
+The Capitol Theatre also goes out of its way to provide assisted listening devices.

 Be sure to keep tabs on the Capitol Theatre’s calendar of events for upcoming performances.